St. Mary's High School (Stockton, California): History

 St. Mary's roots go back to 1876 when St. Agnes Academy opened as a boarding and free day school for girls, grades 1–12.
 The faculty then consisted of seven Dominican Sisters and 95 students.
 Since that beginning, St. Mary's growth has been reflected in the need to change locations five times to its present location of 25 acre on North El Dorado Street.
 A separate corporation sole within the Diocese of Stockton, St. Mary's is a co-ed secondary school that has a student body of 926 and a faculty and support staff totaling over 110.

 St. Mary's High School has had a religious presence of Priests, Brothers, and Sisters throughout its history.
 The Dominican Sisters of San Rafael have been joined by the Brothers of Mary, a number of Franciscan Friars, diocesan priests, the Sisters of the Blessed Virgin Mary, and the Oblates of St. Francis de Sales.

 Lay men and women have contributed to the strengthening of the school's curriculum.
 The faculty teach in 10 disciplines, offering over 130 courses in theology, English, social studies, mathematics, physical education, science, computer resources, foreign languages, business and vocational arts, and fine arts.
 There are also 27 cocurricular activities and teams in 15 sports.

 Campus

 The school is located on North El Dorado Street, 1 mi east of San Joaquin Delta College and 2 mi north of the University of the Pacific.

 Located on 25 acre are five classroom buildings, a cafeteria, student store, two gymnasiums, a football field, track facilities, and baseball and soccer fields all located within the Thompson Sports Complex.
 There is a residence on campus for the priests and brothers associated with the Oblates of St. Francis de Sales (Toledo–Ohio Province).
 The Cortopassi Aquatics Center, which opened September 2007, is home for the St. Mary's Aquatic Sports Program.
 The Chase Family Fitness Center, a 14000 sqft weight-training facility, supplements the Sprague Family Athletic Building.
+In 2017, a bronze statue of St. Francis de Sales seated at the Edmond Zeiter memorial was installed.
+The Stations of the Cross, a project that began in 2019, was added and completed in 2021.

 Approximately 81% of the student body identify themselves as Catholic.
 The faculty consists of 1 religious Oblate Priest and 110 lay teachers and support staff.
 Average classroom size being 25.